-If you’re looking to create a new vegetable garden or add flower beds to your yard, it’s essential to factor in the cost to remove the existing grass.
-The average cost for grass removal is $1.75 per square foot, with most homeowners paying between $0.95 and $2.65, including labor and materials.
+If you’re looking to create a new vegetable garden or add flower beds to your yard, it’s essential to factor in the cost of removing the existing lawn.
+On average, grass removal costs between $0.88 and $1.84 per square foot, with most homeowners spending around $478, including labor and materials.

-That means the size of the area where you need grass removed is the most significant factor in the overall cost.
-For example, for a small garden area of 100 square feet, you can expect to pay about $175 to remove grass.
-But, if you need your entire 10,000 square foot lawn cleared out, it can cost you $17,500.
+The most significant factor in the overall cost would be the size of your lawn where you need grass removed.
+For example, if you need to remove the grass from a small area of around 100 square feet, you can expect to pay as low as $88.
+But, if you need an entire 5,000-square-foot lawn cleared out, it can cost you as much as $9,200.

 Average grass removal costs in 2024

-Removing the grass with a shovel is the best way to keep costs down.
-The most expensive way would be to hire a professional to apply glyphosate to your entire lawn (which is not recommended unless the area is very small).
+Removing the grass with a shovel is the best way to keep your project’s total costs down.
+On the other hand, the most expensive way would be to hire a professional to apply glyphosate to your entire lawn (which is not recommended unless the area is very small).

 Grass removal cost estimator by lawn size

-The first thing to take into account when estimating how much grass removal will cost is the size of the area you need to be cleared.
-It might sound obvious, but it’s the most important consideration since most companies charge based on square footage.
+The first thing to take into account when estimating how much your grass removal project will cost is the size of your lawn that needs to be cleared.
+It might sound obvious, but it’s the most important consideration since most lawn care companies charge based on square footage.

-The table below shows the estimate for different lawn or garden sizes, considering the average cost of $1.75 per square foot.
+The table below shows the estimate for different lawn or garden sizes, considering the average cost of $0.88 to $1.84 per square foot.
+The overall project cost typically includes the labor fees charged by the landscaping company, which can be around $45 to $120 per hour.
+It also should cover the cost of hauling away the old grass.

 Other factors that affect cost